derailed/k9s_site/_topics/config.markdown

 k9s:
   # Represents ui poll intervals.
 Default 2secs
   refreshRate: 2
+  # Number of retries once the connection to the api-server is lost.
+Default 15.
+  maxConnRetry: 5
+  # Enable mouse support.
+Default false
+  enableMouse: true
   # Set to true to hide K9s header.
 Default false
   headless: false
+  # Set to true to hide K9s crumbs.
+Default false
+  crumbsless: false
   # Indicates whether modification commands like delete/kill/edit are disabled.
 Default is false
   readOnly: false
   # Toggles icons display as not all terminal support these chars.